haiyuan-yu-lab/NetFlow3D/README.md

 ## Usage

-To see the available options and usage information for NetFlow3D.py, please run:
+To see the available options and usage information, please run:

  	python NetFlow3D.py -h